 One of the most extreme conditions caused by the use of gadolinium contrast is long-term or possibly permanent kidney damage.
 If a patient has a pre-existing kidney disorder and they are administered gadolinium contrast, this may cause further damage to the patient’s kidneys.

-If you need to file a lawsuit to deal with a case involving gadolinium poisoning, the Law Office of Prosper Shaked can help you get started.
+If you need to file a lawsuit to deal with a case involving gadolinium poisoning, the Prosper Shaked can help you get started.
 You should not delay in pursuing your injury case as you may trigger the statute of limitations deadline.
 The statute of limitations determines the amount of time a person has to file a case.
 An experienced attorney will ensure that your case is timely filed with the court.

 Contact an Experienced Miami Gadolinium Poisoning Attorney You Can Trust